lastingParadox/ff-site/archive-to-markdown/md/ff2/12-party-planet.md

 _Garrick manages to chug the whole can and looks around at the students.
 Although he says the following to Sanya, it also applies to the students._

-> Hey, don’t look at me.
+> Hey, don't look at me.
 Seth did it first.

 _Garrick crunches the can on his forehead to the amazement of the students._